 This term refers to a popular and effective information gathering strategy for career changers and job seekers.
 However, many online career experts only mention it briefly and at a superficial level.
 Most people know vaguely what it’s all about but, when faced with the prospect of actually doing one, they feel woefully ill-prepared.

 Because informational interviews can play such a powerful role in executing a successful employment transition, this is an important topic for any career-minded individual.
-In this 3-part series, we’re going to give you everything you need to leverage this tool, starting here with the basics.

 What Is an Informational Interview & Why Use It?